mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

 -----------------------

 Adding Scenes
-    There are three ways to add scenes :
+    There are two ways to add scenes :

     * |mouseright| and :guilabel:`Add Scene After` or :guilabel:`Add Scene Before`

     * Add button at the lower left corner of thumbnail of the scene, this is the same as :guilabel:`Add Scene After`.

-    * Adding keyframes in the timline docker.
-If there are no storyboard scenes for the time, a new scene will be added to storyboard docker.

 Deleting Scenes
-    There are three ways to delete scenes :
+    There are two ways to delete scenes :

     * |mouseright| and :guilabel:`Remove Scene`.

     * Delete button at the lower right corner of thumbnail of scene, this is the same as :guilabel:`Remove Scene`.

-    * Removing keyframes in the timline docker.
-If there are no other keyframes at that time, the scene for that time will be deleted from storyboard docker.

     .. note::
         Deleting scene in storyboard does not delete the keyframes at the scene's frame.
-So the last action here is not the same as the first two.
+Instead the duration of the deleted scene gets added to the previous scene.

+Reordering Scenes
+    Scenes can be reordered using drag and drop.
+All the keyframes within the duration of that scene will move on reordering.

 Managing Comment Fields
     * To add Comment fields, e.g. Action or Dialogue, go to :ref:`Comment menu <storyboard_comment_menu>` and click on the plus button at the bottom-left.
 A new comment field will be added to the list of comments.
 Change its name and press :kbd:`Enter`.
 This will add a comment field to all scenes in the docker.